Manual Installation

 Note: Before being included in the next epoch, validator nodes will receive no traffic from existing users.

-Building the Linera Docker image
+Using the Linera Docker image

-To build the Linera Docker image, run the following command from the root of the
+command from the root of the linera-protocol

 repository: